 Research labs producing video demonstrations of cutting-edge technology played an important role in the rapid rise in popularity of small drones.
 For years, videos published online have been showcasing the capabilities of those flying machines, pushing the boundaries of what can be achieved with sophisticated algorithms and control strategies.
 Academic researchers, however, have a mandate to create proof-of-concept demonstrations rather than deliver reliable, market-ready products.
 As attested by the comparatively large number of groups producing video demonstrations of their drones versus the very small number of groups who can actually point to a track record of successful live performances or flight hours logged, capturing proof-of-concept demonstrations on video is different from delivering a product.
-This difference is also clear from the graveyard of failed crowdfunding campaigns : The ability to realize a YouTube video, where brazen marketeers can resort to camera cuts, near-endless tries, and CGI to tell their story, does not easily translate into an autonomous robot product ready for the real world, let alone a drone show system comprising dozens of autonomous entities capable of safely and reliably performing in front of a live audience.
+This difference is also clear from the graveyard of crowdfunded projects that failed to deliver working drones : The ability to realize a YouTube video, where brazen marketeers can resort to camera cuts, near-endless tries, and CGI to tell their story, does not easily translate into an autonomous robot product ready for the real world, let alone a drone show system comprising dozens of autonomous entities capable of safely and reliably performing in front of a live audience.

 Guaranteeing safety and reliability of drone show systems imposes design constraints that substantially differ from those of consumer drones.
 Current off-the-shelf drones are unsuitable for drone show systems because these platforms are not designed with a strong focus on reliability, but meant for the occasional weekend flight or for amateurs that choose drone building and repair as a hobby.
 For example, in a daily show with 10 drones, a 1% failure rate per drone flight would result in one or more drone failures most weeks.
 As another example, leading consumer drone motor manufacturers tout mean times between failure (MTBFs) on the order of hundreds of hours, resulting in drone MTBFs in the tens of hours (e.g., a quadcopter with individual motor MTBFs of 160 hours will have a MTBF of 40 hours before factoring in other possible component failures ).
 Even high-end motors used in drones starting at USD 10,000 only improve failure rates by one order of magnitude [50, 51, 52].
 These numbers are many orders of magnitude below most other consumer goods , which are produced by decade-old industries that can benefit from billions spent on engineering efforts and that face less stringent performance and weight constraints than consumer drones.